IvetteMcDermott/PP1/README.md

 <br>
 <br>

-# Features left to implement
+# Features Left to Implement

 ### In the future, is expected to add a slide of images with screenshots of clients reviews.
 <br>